xfph/RFPCA/readme.txt

 nnerr.m
 -- Function to calculate the classification error rates using the 1-nearest neighbor classifier.

+test_MxT.m
+-- Code to show the running results of MxT imposing parsimonious covariance structures on the AUSLAN dataset.

 The subfolder simulation contains the codes for all the experiments in section 4.1 of the paper, details as below. expr_4_1_1.m, expr_4_1_2.m, expr_4_1_3.m, expr_4_1_4.m and expr_4_1_5.m